Revision: 3.18 [2019-05-20]

 You may speak any other language in private chats, for instance !local (local chat), !ch (channel-chat) or !pm (pm-system).
 See Insim manual for more info on those commands.

-If you take notice of one, contact an administrator.
+If you come across any bugs or potential exploits, contact an administrator as soon as possible.
 Don't try to cheat or abuse the system.

 Stunts may only be performed in specific, designated areas, as long as their use doesn't cause a nuisance to other players.
 Allowable areas are off the road and listed in specific server rules.